 Welcome to the private practice website of Dr Jason Codner, Clinical and Registered Psychologist.
-I am the Founder and Director of Codner Psychological Associates which provides psychological assessment and therapy services in Northamptonshire and surrounding area.
+I am the Founder and Director of Codner Psychological Associates which provides psychological assessment in Northamptonshire and surrounding areas.
 My aim is to help you find clarity and understanding from the distress and confusion that has been an obstacle and barrier to you uncovering and developing your true potential.
-Whether this is through a psychological assessment or therapy, I can help.
+Using a psychological assessment, I can help.
 Feel free to explore the site to learn a bit more about me and how I can help you.
 If you are ready to make an appointment or just have questions please click the button below to contact me so that we can begin your journey to a better you.

 My goal is to help you grow from the struggles, heal from your pain, and forward to where you want to be in your life.

 I also promise:

 I am a Chartered and registered Clinical Psychologist who will tailor my therapeutic approach to your needs, working alongside you to help you work towards improving your quality of life and achieve your therapy goals.
 I have been working in the field of psychology for over 10 years.
 I specialise in assessment and diagnosis for the neurodevelopment conditions Attention Deficit Hyperactivity Disorder (ADHD) and Autistic Spectrum Conditions (ASC) in older adolescents (16+) and adults.

 I am always more than happy to discuss your care or treatment needs in advance of booking an appointment.
 If you are thinking about making an appointment for an initial consultation, you are welcome to contact me with any questions you may have with no obligation to commit to therapy.